JohnSters/towntrek/TownTrek/Docs/Business-Plan.md

 ---

-*This business plan serves as a foundation for the MyTown application development and should be reviewed and updated as the project progresses.*
+*This business plan serves as a foundation for the TownTrek application development and should be reviewed and updated as the project progresses.*

 **Document Version**: 1.0
 **Last Updated**: January 2025